 University Scholars Program

 The University Scholars Program allows outstanding undergraduate students to get an early start on their Master's Degree.
 Qualifying undergraduate students will get the opportunity to take a select number of graduate courses, which can then be "double-counted" towards both their Bachelor's and Master's degrees.

 Admission to Phase I of the program will be based on the following criteria:

 Completion of at least 61 hours.

 Demonstrated progress towards timely completion of BS degree in Criminal Justice.

 Admission to Phase 2 will be based on criteria as spelled out in the UA Graduate catalog:

-For more information, please contact the Graduate Program Director Dr. Adam Lankford or Department Chair Dr. Lanier.
+For more information, please contact the Graduate Program Director Dr. Adam Lankford.

 Application deadlines for Standard Graduate Program:

-- A statement of purpose for graduate study describing your interest in Criminal Justice and your career plans.
-This letter should be no more than one typed single-spaced page in length.
+a statement of purpose (tell us about your interest in Criminal Justice and your exciting career plans—no more than one page single-spaced, please!)